 Social perception: What affects the way we perceive ourselves and others?
 Self and identity, attributions, stereotypes, prejudice, and discrimination

 Social influence: How do we influence each other?
 Attitudes, persuasion, conformity, group processes

 Social relations: What causes us to like, love, help, and hurt others?
 Attraction and close relationships, prosocial behavior, aggression

 Social psychologists take an interactional approach to human behavior that emphasizes how both an individual’s internal characteristics (biology, personality) and external environment dynamically shape behavior in everyday settings.
 Because behavior often has multiple causes, social psychologists use biological, neural, cultural, and environmental perspectives to unravel the mysteries and complexities of human social interaction.

-Social psychology has applications into all of the areas of social activity, for example, education, business, government, health and welfare, sports, politics, jurisprudence, and community development.
+Social psychology has applications in many real-world domains, for example, education, business, government, health and well-being, sports, politics, law, and community development.

 Division 8 of the American Psychological Association – the Society for Personality and Social Psychology seeks to advance the progress of theory, basic and applied research, and practice in the field of personality and social psychology.
 Members are employed in academia and private industry or government, and all are concerned with how individuals affect and are affected by other people and by their social and physical environments.